arangodb/docs/3.9/programs-arangod-log.md

 ## Escaping

-There are two flags for retaining or escaping control and unicode characters in the log.
+There are two flags for retaining or escaping control and Unicode characters in the log.
 The flag `--log.escape` is deprecated since v3.9.0, and instead, the new flags `--log.escape-control-chars` and `log.escape-unicode-chars` should be used.

+- `--log.escape-control-chars`:

-- `--log.escape-control-chars`: this flag applies to the control characters, which have hex codes below `\x20`, and also the character DEL with hex code `\x7f`.
-When the flag value is set to `false`, control characters will be retained when they have a visible representation, and replaced with a space character in case they don't have a visible representation.
-For example, the control characer `\n` is visible, so a `\n` will be displayed in the log.
+  This flag applies to the control characters, that have hex codes below `\x20`, and also the character `DEL` with hex code `\x7f`.

+  When the flag value is set to `false`, control characters will be retained when they have a visible representation, and replaced with a space character in case they do not have a visible representation.
+For example, the control character `\n` is visible, so a `\n` will be displayed in the log.
 Contrary, the control character `BEL` is not visible, so a space will be displayed instead.

   When the flag value is set to `true`, the hex code for the character is displayed, for example, the `BEL` character will be displayed as its hex code, `\x07`.

   The default value for this flag is `true` to ensure compatibility with previous versions.

+- `--log.escape-unicode-chars`:

-- `--log.escape-unicode-chars`: when its value is set to `false`, Unicode characters will be retained and written to the log as-is.
+  If its value is set to `false`, Unicode characters will be retained and written to the log as-is.
 For example, `犬` will be logged as `犬`.
-When the flag value is set to `true`, any Unicode characters are escaped, and the hex codes for all Unicode characters are logged instead.
+If the flag value is set to `true`, any Unicode characters are escaped, and the hex codes for all Unicode characters are logged instead.
 For example, `犬` would be logged as its hex code, `\u72AC`.

   The default value for this flag is set to `false` for compatibility with previous versions.

 A side effect of turning off the escaping is that it will reduce the CPU